Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 \subsubsection{Thermal sputtering}

-Dust grains can be efficiently eroded by collisions with energetic ions.
-This process becomes important whenever the ambient gas is hot enough, $T_g\gtrsim 5 \times 10^5$ K, in which case it is dubbed {\it thermal sputtering}.
-We employ, as we did in \cite{gjergo18}, the analytical formula given by \cite{tsai95} for the process timescale.
-This is a reasonable approximations of detailed calculations for both carbonaceous and silicate grains, at least for $T \lesssim \mbox{a few} \times 10^7$ K. Above this temperature the process efficiency tends to stall \citep{tielens94}.
-Taking this into account and combining equations (14) and (15) of \cite{tsai95} we get:
+\edi{Grains surrounded by plasma at $T_g\gtrsim 5 \times 10^5$ K, are efficiently eroded by collisions with ions.
+To account for this {\it thermal sputtering} we use the {\it radius} variation timescale formula given for the \cite{tsai95}, which approximates reasonably well the results of calculations for both C and silicate grains up to $T_g \simeq \mbox{a few} \times 10^7$ K. The efficiency stalls above this temperature \citep{tielens94}.
+From equations (14) and (15) of \cite{tsai95} we obtain, for the {\it mass} variation timescale:}

 with $T_{sp,0} = 2\times 10^6 K$ and $\omega=2.5$.
-In this equation $n_g = \rho/\bar{\mu} m_p $ is the number density including both ions and electrons.
+In this equation the number density $n_g = \rho/\bar{\mu} m_p $ includes both ions and electrons.
 By using a mean molecular weight $\bar{\mu}=0.59$ of a fully ionized mixture of 75\% H and 25\% He, the normalization constant given in that paper would yield $\tau_{sp,0} = 5.5 \times 10^6 \mbox{yrs}$.
-This value takes into account that, for spherical grains, the mass variations timescale is related to that for radius variations given in \cite{tsai95} by $m / \dot m = a / 3 \dot a$.
+This value includes the relationship between the mass and the radius variations timescales $m / \dot m = a / 3 \dot a$.
 However our previous simulations presented in \cite{gjergo18}, as well as the independent simulations of \cite{vogelsberger19}, both adopting the same sputtering parametrization, suggest that to reproduce the relatively large amounts of dust observationally inferred in galaxy clusters \citep{43planck16}, a significantly longer sputtering timescale is required, by a factor 5 and 10 respectively.
 Therefore in our fiducial model we adopt a five time larger value of the parameter, $\tau_{sp,0} = 2.7 \times 10^7 \mbox{yrs}$.
 However, we also run for comparison test simulations adopting the ''canonical'' normalization quoted above, as well as simulations adopting a ten time larger value (C6\_SpuTsai and C6\_Spu0.1Tsai respectively in Table \ref{tab:suite}).
 In the former case the results with respect to our fiducial value are almost identical, while in the latter case, which correspond to the preferred normalization by \citep{vogelsberger19}, the increase of dust survival and its effect are quite noticeable.